 Bullseye encyclopedia http://www.bullseyepistol.com/

 Bullseye is the granddaddy of all popular handgun competition in this country.
 Shooters fire at a circular bullseye target (hence the name) with a pistol held with one hand.
 It was initially shot on outdoor ranges but has been adapted to be shot on indoor ranges, such as ours, as well.
 Its three-gun format goes back to the 1941 National Matches and has been the standard ever since for national and state championships, regional championships, and most outdoor tournaments.
-Many shooters are surprised to find that bullseye, three-gun or conventional pistol, whatever name you choose, is still the most popular of the pistol-shooting games in this country with over 42,000 classified shooters.
+Many shooters are surprised to find that bullseye, three-gun, conventional pistol, or precision pistol, whatever name you choose, is still the most popular of the pistol-shooting games in this country with over 42,000 classified shooters.
 This format got its start as a way to determine the best marksman using a cross section of the available weaponry of the time, this being the combination of the civilian’s .22, the police officer’s .38 revolver and the military man’s .45 autoloader.

 Bullseye events focus primarily on accuracy, since misaligning the sights or jerking the trigger can result in a complete miss.
 Competitors fire from a standing position, using only one hand.
 Bullseye shooting is a “traditional” form of target pistol shooting and is quite similar to Olympic (or international) pistol shooting.
 The skills in trigger control and sight alignment shooters attain can be beneficial when applied to other shooting disciplines such as rifle or action pistol shooting.

 Elements of Competition